callumflack/callum-flack-design/README.md

 # Callum Flack Design

-Value prop, folio and blog.
+Value prop, folio and blog — this branch is the one where I used Newlyn's "Atten" sans.
+Was done ~June 2018.

 ![Project screen-shot](screen-shot.png?raw=true "Project screen-shot")